Jefik37/minesweeper/README.md

 ## Commands and Options

 Opening the menu:
-- click the timer display on the right
+- Click the timer display on the right

 Placing flag:
 - Right CLick